MostafaMortada/MostafaMortada.github.io/index.md

-# StephenM
+# StephenM/StephenMortada

 *aka **Mostafa Mortada***

 Welcome to my website!
+I am a programmer (mainly TI-BASIC and sometimes Lua) and also a beginner in animation.

 ---